-Bus Connects and the transport interchange at the Square will help address public transport issues.
-New orbital routes W2 and W4 will connect Tallaght with Clondalkin, Liffey Valley and Blanchardstown while several new spine/branch routes are also proposed.
+Bus Connects and the transport interchange at the Square will help address public W4 will connect Tallaght with Clondalkin, Liffey Valley and Blanchardstown while several new spine/branch routes are also proposed.
 Many will directly link with the Tallaght Luas stop.

-Traffic calming measures should be implemented especially within the centre of Tallaght where most facilities are found (i.e The Square Shopping Centre, Council Buildings,TUD, etc.) in order to prioritise walking and cycling.
+implemented especially within the centre of Tallaght where most facilities are found (i.e The Square Shopping Centre, Council Buildings, TUD, etc) in order to prioritise walking and cycling.
 This is also particularly relevant around the Hospital.